-Join Ellery Connell for an in-depth discussion in this video Animation next steps, part of Getting Started with MODO 601.
+Join Ellery Connell for an in-depth discussion in this video Animation next steps, part of Learning MODO 601.

 We've really only scratched the surface of what is possible with creating …animation inside of Moto.
 Although, a lot of the basics are covered …with parenting and relationships between objects, there's a lot more that you can …also do.
 You'll learn that there's the ability to …attach Mesh structures, like this one here. …This basic sloth character that I've created using the Solid Sketch tool, is …overlaying a basic rig, or an armature created of joints and skeletal bones, …that are put together, and then control the actual mesh itself.…